 Click here to see an image of the dated jacks

-New registers were made and the old registers were extended to encompass the 6 extra bass notes.
+Most of the old registers were re-used by extending them to encompass the 6 extra bass notes.
 These extensions are expertly made, and clearly visible on both the upper registers and the lower guides.
 The original lid, lid flap and front flap were extended to cover the widened case, and the instrument was given its present outer decoration and the internal lid painting (see the details above).
 It seems likely that a new set of keyboards and a new jackrail was made at this stage.
 It is not known if the baseboard and wrestplank were renewed or simply extended on the spine side, but the upper belly rail shows clear signs of being extended at the spine/bass end.

 With two keyboards and a compass of F1 to d3, the instrument would have been able to play a large part of the music of the period around 1750, although even at this time much of the music being composed needed a harpsichord going up to f3 in the treble.